A Beginner’s Guide to Betting on Soccer

 Soccer matches, unlike most other sports, do not always provide a zero-sum result.
 In a regulation match, you can have a winner, a loser, or a draw when the two teams tie.

-Most soccer matches are limited to that regulation time, along with added "stoppage time" calculated by the officials throughout the match.
+Most soccer matches are limited to regulation time, along with added "stoppage time" calculated by the officials throughout the match.
 Because of this, most soccer betting lines are designated and graded on the 90-minute regulation time result.

 Some matches, however, are "knockout matches" where teams are eliminated via a result.
 In those instances, the teams play two 15-minute halves of "extra time" as the result of a draw.
 The teams decide the match by penalty kicks (shootout) if necessary.